anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the validation succeeds, the registrar SHOULD accept the PVR to join the domain as defined in section 5.3 of {{RFC8995}}.
 The registrar then establishes a TLS connection to MASA as described in section 5.4 of {{RFC8995}} to obtain a voucher for the pledge.

-### TODO: Registrar-Voucher-Request (RVR) Processing (Registrar to MASA)
+### Registrar-Voucher-Request (RVR) Processing (Registrar to MASA)

 The registrar SHALL construct the payload of the RVR as defined in {{RFC8995}}.
 The RVR encoding SHALL be JSON-in-JWS as defined in {{I-D.ietf-anima-jws-voucher}}.

-The header of the RVR SHALL contain the following parameter as defined in {{RFC7515}}:
+The header of the RVR SHALL contain the following parameter as defined for JWS {{RFC7515}}:

-* alg: algorithm used to create the object signature.
+* alg: algorithm used to create the object signature

-* x5c: contains the base64-encoded registrar LDevID certificate(s).
+* x5c: base64-encoded registrar LDevID certificate(s)
-  It may optionally contain the certificate chain for this certificate.
+  (It optionally contains the certificate chain for this certificate)

-The payload of the RVR MUST contain the following parameter as part of the voucher request as defined in {{RFC8995}}:
+The payload of the RVR MUST contain the following parameter as part of the voucher-request as defined in {{RFC8995}}:

-* created-on: contains the current date and time in yang:date-and-time format for the RVR creation time.
+* created-on: current date and time in yang:date-and-time format of RVR creation

 * nonce: copied form the PVR

-* serial-number: contains the pledge product-serial-number.
+* serial-number: product-serial-number of pledge
   The registrar MUST verify that the IDevID certificate subject serialNumber of the pledge (X520SerialNumber) matches the serial-number value in the PVR.
   In addition, it MUST be equal to the serial-number value contained in the agent-signed data of PVR.

-* assertion: contains the voucher assertion requested by the pledge (agent-proximity).
+* assertion: voucher assertion requested by the pledge (agent-proximity).
   The registrar provides this information to assure successful verification of agent proximity based on the agent-signed-data.

-* prior-signed-voucher-request: contains the PVR provided by the registrar-agent.
+* prior-signed-voucher-request: PVR as in {{RFC8995}}

 The RVR can be enhanced optionally with the following parameter as defined in {{voucher-request-prm-yang}}:

-* agent-sign-cert: contains the LDevID(RegAgt) certificate or the LDevID(RegAgt) certificate including the certificate chain.
+* agent-sign-cert: LDevID(RegAgt) certificate or the LDevID(RegAgt) certificate including certificate chain.
   In the context of this document it is a JSON array of base64encoded certificate information and handled in the same way as x5c header objects.

 If only a single object is contained in the x5c it MUST be the base64-encoded LDevID(RegAgt) certificate.